 REVIEW OF EXISTING ACADEMIC PROGRAMS

-The Program Review is an opportunity for faculty members to document their work relating to teaching, student learning, curricular developments, intersection with co-curricular UB partners, and overall program growth.
-In essence, the program review is a record of the state of your program.
-The program review is also an important planning tool.
-Within your program, you can use the information collected to create and develop action plans, spark conversations about directions for your programs, and capture your strengths and areas for growth.
+The Program Review process is an opportunity for faculty members to document their work relating to teaching, student learning, curricular developments, intersection with co-curricular UBalt partners, and overall program growth.
+The program review is a record of the state of your program, and its results are an important planning tool, allowing faculty to use the information collected to identify strengths, to spark conversations about directions for growth, and to develop action plans.

 OVERVIEW OF PROCESS

 - The State requires program reviews at least once every seven (7) yearsbut cycles may be adjusted from to accommodate program accreditation self-study schedules or other institutional pressures.
 Schedules for reviews and any adjustments requested must be approved by USM.
 The current schedule is here: Cycle for USM Program Reviews.
-Questions or timing issues that come up during the self-study process should be directed to the Associate Dean, who will resolve issues through the Dean and the Associate Provost for Academic Affairs as necessary.
+Questions or timing issues that come up during the self-study process should be directed to the Associate Dean, who will resolve issues through the Dean and the Assistant Provost for Policies, Programs & Institutional Effectiveness as necessary.

-- The Provost will present and defend the program review reports before the Board of Regents Education Policy Committee.
+- The Provost will present and defend the program review reports before the Board of Regents Education Policy and Student Life Committee.
 Program Directors or others may be invited to attend the BOR meeting along with the Provost to respond to any questions the Regents may have, but this is generally not necessary.